You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 Keeping It In The Family: The Callander Foundry And Manufacturing Company

-In 1915, Alex Callander, age 55, left the Taylor-Forbes Company with plans to set up his own foundry business in St. Patrick’s Ward.
 He had been a moulder with standing.
 He had also been a representative to the Guelph Trade and Labour Council for 1900/1901.
 Construction was to take place in December of that year.
-Weather intervened so, in 1916, A. Callander was requesting tenders to construct his foundry come spring.
-The plan, according to the paper, was to construct “a small one to start with, the building of a capacity of 50’ by 100’… [for] small castings for individuals and small companies.”
+Weather intervened In 1916, A. Callander requested tenders for building his foundry come spring.
+According to the Guelph Mercury, the plan was to construct “a small one to start with, the building of a capacity of 50’ by 100’… [for] small castings for individuals and small companies.”
 However, something must have altered the original plan.
-Although by September 21, 1916 Callander’s Foundry had become a reality, it was to be found not in the Ward, but on Crimea Street.
+Although by September 21, 1916, Callander’s Foundry had become a reality, it was to be found not in the Ward, but on Crimea Street.

 A Family Business

 The Callander Foundry and Manufacturing Co., Ltd. was truly a family business.
 In 1916, Alex Callander was president of the company.
-Together with his sons, Malcolm (VP and General Manager), John (Jack) and Harry D., they formed its basis, as they began to make their initial mark by jobbing for local industries.
-All had experience in foundry work.
-Alex had been in charge of the moulding department at Taylor-Forbes.
-His son John had worked there.
+Together with his five sons, Malcolm, the eldest (VP and General Manager), Harry Drummond (treasurer) and Wilfrid L. (secretary) and David and John S. Callander -directors, they formed its basic managerial and operational structure.
+They began to make their initial mark by jobbing for local industries.

-They also had help from another family member, Hugh B. Callander.
-At the time of the founding of Callander’s he held another position.
-He was the treasurer for another firm – the Louden Manufacturing company.
+They recruited help from another family member, Hugh B. Callander.
+At the time of the founding of Callander’s, he held another position.
+He was the treasurer for the Louden Manufacturing Company.
 He had helped establish the Canadian branch of this American Firm back in 1908.
 It specialized in making agricultural equipment and farm-related products.
-Hugh was also responsible for at least one patent at this time – a hanger for elevated tracks (1909).
-His association with Louden’s presented no difficulty at the time.
-Actually, going from the office of one firm to the other was not problematic.
-The two companies were located side-by-side at 54 Crimea Street.
+Hugh was also responsible for at least one patent – a hanger for elevated tracks (1909).

 The 1920 Strike